Keyaan-07/mmWave/JOURNAL.md

 nvm, i am just changing the buck convertor to the tps62850 instead of the tps5430, because it has very low ripple output and it is recommeneded.

 i changed my oscillator to [this](https://www.lcsc.com/product-detail/C5261245.html), and it required 10 pF locad cap so i will use the 15pFx2 capacitors, i already have them at my home.

+### Time Spent today: about 25 mins

+# august 24 2025

+today, i am feeling very very happy as i figured out how i would mae the PCB for cheap as a 6 layer board and still have PCBA. i feel great thinking about it!

+might route today..

+### time spent today: 10 mins